Requirements for Degrees

 Some requirements may vary with the program and academic department.
 Students must abide by the rules set forth in the program sheet which may be obtained from the department offering the degree they are seeking or in the specific program as listed in Programs A-Z. If enrolled at CMU as a degree-seeking student prior to Summer 2018, use the left side menu on the prior year's program sheets website.

-A useful advising tool for students is DegreeWorks, an online degree audit reporting tool available via Mavzone.
+A useful advising tool for students is DegreeWorks, an online degree audit reporting tool available via MAVzone.
 DegreeWorks utilizes the published program sheets and the graduation requirements printed in the catalog to create an electronic list of required courses and options in each degree.
+It is the student's responsibility to utilize DegreeWorks and consult with their advisor in order to plan out their progress toward graduation.
 Any discrepancies in requirements should be reported to the Registrar’s Office.

 Graduation Checklist and Commencement Deadlines